jrgleason/psql-getting-started/labs/basic_walkthrough_lab.md

           1 | 400 W. Broad Columbus, OH 43217

-10. Now lets reverse everything we just did.
-To start with lets remove the record we added
+10. Now let's reverse everything we just did.
+To start with let's remove the record we added

         DELETE FROM MAIN.ADDRESS;